openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet transmits and stores sensitive information about the End-User.
-To ensure that the Wallet can handle those appropriately (i.e., according to a certain trust framework or a regulation), the Credential Issuer SHOULD request an Attestation from the Wallet using the methods, including but not limited to those defined in [@!I-D.ietf-oauth-attestation-based-client-auth].
+To ensure that the Wallet can handle those appropriately (i.e., according to a certain trust framework or a regulation), the Credential Issuer SHOULD request an Attestation from the Wallet using methods, including but not limited to those defined in [@!I-D.ietf-oauth-attestation-based-client-auth].

 {backmatter}